2023 Fest Awards

-The Eerie Horror Fest presents "Skullie" awards to Best of the Fest, New Blood (best new feature or short director), Best Feature, and Best Short.
-A $1,000 cash prize is awarded to the feature or short dubbed Best of the Fest.
+The Eerie Horror Fest presented "Skullie" awards to our 2023 winners including Best of the Fest, New Blood (best new feature or short director), Best Feature, and Best Short.
+A $1,000 cash prize was awarded to the feature or short dubbed Best of the Fest.

 BEST OF THE FEST

 "Match" | 2023 | Directed by Victor Basallote (Spain)

 Rachel, a bored and insomniac young woman, contacts Zalir through a dating app, a creature who will do the impossible to make their paths cross, forever…

 First-time Feature or Short Film Director | Skullie Award

 "English Tutor" | 2023 | Directed by Jaho Koo (South Korea)

 A Korean university student takes on an unusual tutoring job and encounters a young child who refuses to write in English.
 As the tutor attempts to get to the root of the child’s reluctance, she uncovers a shocking revelation about the child and her mother.